-Memcached is used for speeding up dynamic web applications like ecommerce stores, registration/login websites, etc. by reducing database load.
+Memcached is used for speeding up dynamic web applications like ecommerce stores, registration/login websites, etc. by reducing the database load.
 It stores the processed result so whenever a visitor requests the same query again, Memcached can respond to that instead of processing the query and reply.
-By keeping the server less busy, your visitors will experience a faster loading times and better user experience.
+By keeping the server less busy, your visitors will experience a faster loading time and better user experience.

 There is an interesting and funny real-world story at the GitHub, give it a read to understand the typical use case of Memcached.